Last Updated: April 2026

 💰 Quick Cost Comparison (Material Only)

 Compare estimated material cost for a simple beam/column structure.
+These are rough planning figures only.

 * Very rough industry averages; actual costs vary by region, labor, and finishing.
+Quotes from local suppliers will always be more accurate than online estimators.
+This tool is meant for educational ballpark comparisons, not final budgeting.

 Environmental Impact and Sustainability